 First, vanilla only requires a light composting of forest materials in order to thrive.
 Secondly, vanilla has few insect or animal predators as long as it is properly cultivated.
 And finally, the mostly small farms that grow vanilla do not have the resources for chemical treatments nor can they afford the expensive fair trade or organic certifications.

-Go gluten free with vanilla
+Go gluten free with your homemade vanilla extract

 If you decide to make vanilla extract to give as a gifts, then I would recommend using potato vodka instead of regular vodka.
 This will ensure a gluten free product that will be usable even for those friends and family who are avoiding gluten or have a grain allergy.

-Lindsay was kind enough to share her recipe with me and said it was fine to share as a blog as well, so here is the ridiculously easy method to make vanilla extract that will not only taste far better than even the organic stuff at the store, but will save you a bundle too!
+Lindsay was kind enough to share her homemade vanilla extract recipe with me and said it was fine to share as a blog as well, so here is the ridiculously easy method to make vanilla extract that will not only taste far better than even the organic stuff at the store, but will save you a bundle too!

 1 large bottle of potato vodka

-6 whole vanilla beans for every 8 ounces of vodka
+6 whole vanilla beans for every 8 ounces of vodka (where to buy)

 Place the appropriate number of vanilla beans for the amount of vodka you are using straight into the vodka bottle and replace the cap.
 Slicing each bean lengthwise first is fine but isn’t necessary and didn’t seem to make much of a difference to the flavor when Lindsay tested each approach.